-Your body is perfectly capable of of neutralizing and removing toxins itself.
+Your body is perfectly capable of neutralizing and removing toxins itself.

-Bottom Line: There is no evidence that diatomaceous earth helps remove toxins from the digestive system.
+SUMMARY There is no evidence that diatomaceous earth helps remove toxins from your digestive system.

-To date, only one small human study has investigated diatomaceous earth as a dietary supplement.
+To date, only one small human study — which was conducted in 19 people with a history of high cholesterol — has investigated diatomaceous earth as a dietary supplement.

-The findings are interesting, but since the study didn't include a control group, it can not prove that diatomaceous earth was actually responsible for lowering cholesterol.
+However, since this trial didn't include a control group, it cannot prove that diatomaceous earth was responsible for lowering cholesterol.

 The researchers concluded that a placebo-controlled study is required.

 SUMMARY One small study found that diatomaceous earth can lower cholesterol and triglycerides.
 The study design was very weak and further research is needed.

 Food-grade diatomaceous earth is safe to consume.
 It passes through your digestive system unchanged and does not enter the bloodstream.

 However, you need to be very careful not to inhale diatomaceous earth.